History of the hippie movement: Drop City

 In 1965, four art students and filmmakers, Gene Bernofsky, JoAnn Bernofsky, Richard Kallweit and Clark Richert, moved to a 7 acre tract of land near Trinidad, Colorado.
 Their intention was to create a live-in work of Drop Art, continuing an art concept they had developed earlier, and informed by "happenings".
 As Drop City gained notoriety in the 1960s underground, people from around the world came to stay and work on the construction projects.
 Inspired by the architectural ideas of Buckminster Fuller and Steve Baer, residents constructed geodesic domes and zonahedra to house themselves, using geometric panels made from the metal of automobile roofs and other inexpensive materials.
-In 1967 the group, consisting of 10 core people and many contributors, won Buckminster Fuller's Dymaxion award for their constructions.
+In 1967 the group, consisting of 10 core people and multiple contributors, won Buckminster Fuller's Dymaxion award for their constructions.